 Collected data was analyzed for Total Dissolved Solids (TDS), nitrate, and arsenic.
+These three constituents have been included because they were cited during public meetings as being of concern to stakeholders in the Basin.

 Figure 2.2-23 shows TDS of groundwater measured in wells in 1966.
-Figure 2.2-23 In 1966, TDS was above the MCL of 1,500 micrograms per liter (mg/L) in over 50% of measurements.
+In 1966, TDS was above the MCL of 1,500 micrograms per liter (mg/L) in over 50% of measurements.
 TDS was over 2,000 mg/L near the Cuyama River in the southeast portion of the basin near the Ozena Fire Station, Santa Barbara Canyon, and upper Quatal Canyon, indicating that high TDS water was entering the basin from the watershed above these measurement points.
 TDS measurements were over the Maximum Contaminant Level (MCL) throughout the central portion of the basin where irrigated agriculture was operating, and near the towns of Cuyama and New Cuyama, and along the Cuyama River to the northwest of New Cuyama.
 TDS was less than 500 mg/L in a number of measurements between Bitter Creek and Cottonwood Canyon, indicating that lower TDS water was entering the basin from the watersheds in this area.